ImageMagick/Usage-Markdown/formats/index.md

 Note that when the output is plain text, and lines are not written so as to line up with the images row length.
 But you can re-format the output using the various Unix text utilities.
-For example you can use the "`tr`" text utility to replace and compress multiple commas and spaces to single newline, will place all values one value per line, making it easier for a script to process.
+For example, you can use the "`tr`" text utility to replace and compress multiple commas and spaces to single newline, will place all values one value per line, making it easier for a script to process.

 Also with IM you can only specify 'depth' of 8 or 16 for the output quality for PGM and PPM.
 While the PbmPlus formats allows the use of any 'maxval' for its values, even one that is not a power of two!